ceford/cefjdemos-data-jdm-help-en/articles/plugins/plugins.md

 ## Tips

-- To enable or disable a group of Plugins, check the check box for each desired Plugin and then click the Enable or Disable toolbar button.
+- To enable or disable a group of Plugins, check the check box for each desired Plugin and then select the Enable or Disable toolbar button.
-- You may see the terms 'options' and 'parameters' used interchangeably in help documentation and tutorials you encounter.